Rajendra K. Pachauri: Commitment to other organisations

 Rajendra K. Pachauri was a member of the Fondation Chirac's honour committee, since its launch in 2008 by former French president Jacques Chirac to promote world peace.
+Dr. Pachauri was also president of the Global Union Of Scientists For Peace in India.

-Lighting a Billion Lives Initiative
+Lighting a Billion Lives initiative

-Pachauri conceptualised and launched the global 'Lighting a Billion Live's (LaBL) initiative in 2008, to facilitate clean energy access to the energy poor.
+Pachauri conceptualised and launched the global 'Lighting a Billion Lives' (LaBL) initiative in 2008, to facilitate clean energy access to the energy poor.
 The initiative has taken solar energy to remote places such as Sundarbans, West Bengal, Thar Desert, Rajasthan, and in the state of Bihar.
 Being an early advocate for integration of access to clean cooking and lighting solution, the initiative has successfully deployed several thousands of Integrated Domestic Energy Systems (IDES) in rural and remote areas.
 It has set several benchmarks and has emphasized on access to a menu of clean energy options for the poor at last mile locations.
 LaBL has also been a platform for several technology manufacturers to start-up with business in the clean energy space.
 The initiative has its footfalls in 13 plus countries and 23 plus states of India.